Brittany Vaughn

 I began working with children and youth in 1986 and continued until 2003.
 As indicated on my resume, I returned to working with a client base providing therapy to the children, and adult population in 2013 at an outpatient mental health facility.
 Presently, I am employed in the prison system where I am working with the adult population, 19 years old to 70 years.
 As therapist, I use a caring and supportive style with my clients, believing that they are coming because they need assistance in being able to function and cope with various stressors impacting each lives.
 My treatment approach is one of understanding and not judgmental.
 I understand that the client's self-determination is most significant in the counseling relationship.
 I believe that the client is the most important person in the session and hence in order to help, I need to listen to rather than to tell each what to do.

-I am licensed in Illinois with 13 years of professional work experience.
-I have experience in helping clients with life transitions.
-Additionally, I help with relationship issues, motivation, self esteem, and confidence, career difficulties, & coping with life changes.
-I believe in treating everyone with respect, sensitivity, and compassion.
-I will tailor our dialog and treatment plan to meet your unique and specific needs.
+I am licensed in Illinois with 5 years of professional work experience.
+I have experience in helping clients with stress and anxiety, motivation, self esteem, and confidence, & depression.
+I also have experience working with coping with life changes.
+I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 Find a Therapist Near You in Fillmore , Illinois